DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-01-need-for-teacher-success.md

 ## The starting problem

-The 2024 Get Ready to Teach squad was tasked with understanding why 10% of teacher trainees withdraw from their studies without achieving qualified teacher status (QTS).
+The 2024 Get Ready to Teach squad was tasked with understanding why 10% of teacher trainees withdraw from their studies without achieving Qualified teacher status (QTS).

 Our intuition was that 10% withdrawal is probably reasonable for any higher education programme of study, but there is a clear opportunity to retain promising but struggling trainees and contribute efficiently to the government’s target of 6,500 additional teachers.